sapcc/redfish-exporter/README.md

 The duration of the first response of the server to a call to /redfish/v1

+### redfish_up

+Metric indicating if there was a valid redfish response while calling /redfish/v1

 ### redfish_scrape_duration_seconds

 Total duration of scarping all data from the server

-### redfish_version
+### redfish_firmware

 A collection of firmware version data stored in the labels.
-The value is always zero.
+The value is always 1.